thewillyhuman/willyOS-c/README.md

 ## INSList
 ### Overview
 Next Step List interface.
-A list type that is also enumerable has to imlpement this interface.
+A list type that is also enumerable has to implement this interface.

 ### Interface Methods
 ```C#